7 Quick Tricks to Sleep Better Tonight

 5. Color-correct your bedroom.

-Studies show that drinking cherry juice improves sleep because it’s a natural source of melatonin and tryptophan.
-So stop by the grocery store on your way home and start pouring yourself eight ounces of tart cherry juice twice a day.
+Studies show that drinking tart cherry juice improves sleep.
+It’s an effect that may actually have nothing to do with variations in melatonin and cortisol levels, as a 2022 study published in the International Journal of Environmental Research and Public Health hypothesized.
+So stop by the grocery store on your way home and start pouring yourself tart cherry juice twice a day.
 Voila!

 7. Play mind games.